ScriptBasic/WinPBX/docs/CFileStream Class.md

 # <a name="Read"></a>Read

-Reads a specified number of bytes from the stream object into memory, starting at the current seek pointer.
+Reads a specified number of bytes from the stream into memory, starting at the current seek pointer.

 ```
 FUNCTION Read (BYVAL pv AS ANY PTR, BYVAL cb AS ULONG, BYVAL pcbRead AS ULONG PTR) AS HRESULT